 - Submitting corrective action plan information to OFM for each finding within 30 days of the issue date.
-Refer to Section 20.30.300 for the format of the information to provide. - Upon request from OFM, providing updates on the current status of corrective action. - Upon completion of corrective action related to an audit finding, submitting to OFM, a certification signed by the agency head or assigned designee that the audit resolution process is complete.
-Refer to Section 20.30.300.
+Refer to Section 20.30.120 - Corrective Action for the format of the information to provide. - Upon request from OFM, providing updates on the current status of corrective actions. - Upon completion of corrective action related to an audit finding, submitting to OFM, a certification signed by the agency head or assigned designee that the audit resolution process is complete.
+Refer to Section 20.30.120 Corrective Action.

-20.30.300 Corrective Action
+20.30.120 Corrective Action